VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-2/README.md

 Robina
 ```

-The challenged was solved and using the format given by the CTF platform, the final flag I captured was
+The challenge was solved and using the format given by the CTF platform, the final flag I captured was

 ```text
 OSINT{"bond_university_robina"}